shiny.semantic Cheatsheet: Semantic UI in R Shiny

 The shiny.semantic package is a Fomantic UI wrapper for Shiny.
 The R/Shiny package allows you to add the powerful UI library Semantic UI in R. Use shiny.semantic to simplify your UI by reducing the amount of code needed to produce impressive, interactive Shiny dashboards in minutes.
 Make creating quality Shiny UIs a hassle-free experience with shiny.semantic.

-Enhance your Shiny application from functionality to beautiful UIs with Appsilon’s open source packages.
+Enhance your Shiny applications with Appsilon’s open source packages.

 Shiny app benefits with Semantic UI in R

 The two images below showcase the difference a few lines of code can make to an R Shiny dashboard.
 The first image is the UI for the Utah Department of Environmental Quality’s Water Quality dashboard built using

 shinydashboard.
 The data plots and tools have potential, but the presentation leaves much to be desired.
 The UI is a bit cluttered and isn’t immediately intuitive.

 R is a powerful tool for data science.
 Learn why you should be using R Shiny for enterprise application development.